AbdallahMaherDev/Nft-preview-card-4/README.md

 🌟 Introduction

 Hello!
-I'm Abdallah Maher, and this is a solution to the "Results Summary Component" challenge from Frontend Mentor.
-This project is a simple yet elegant component that displays a user's test results in a visually appealing way.
+I'm Abdallah Maher, and this is a solution to the "NFT Preview Card Componentt" challenge from Frontend Mentor.
+This project is a clean and modern card component that showcases an NFT preview with hover effects and a well-structured layout.

 🚀 Features